Bishop Justus Church of England School

 Bishop Justus Church of England School is a mixed secondary school and sixth form in the Bromley area of the London Borough of Bromley, England.

-The school was first established in 2004, and is the only non-selective Church of England secondary school in Bromley under the direction of the Diocese of Rochester.
+The school was first established in 2004, and is the only non-selective Church of England secondary school in Bromley under the direction of the Anglican Diocese of Rochester.

 Bishop Justus School was converted to academy status in February 2012, and was previously under the direct control of the London Borough of Bromley.
 The school continues to coordinate with the London Borough of Bromley for admissions.